 Must I have my official documents translated (diplomas, transcripts, etc.)?

-Any documents that are not written in French, English, German, Italian or Spanish must be accompanied by a certified translation.
+Any documents that are not in English, French, German, Italian or Spanish must be accompanied by a certified translation.
+The translation, together with the original document, must be uploaded in a single pdf file (smaller than 2MB).

 How important are extracurricular activities in the admissions process?